learn-co-curriculum/dsc-linear-to-logistic-regression/README.md

 ## Recap of the linear regression model

 You have previously learned about linear regression models.
 In these models, you are trying to fit a linear relationship between two variables.
 An example is given below.
 In this example, you want to find a relationship between age and monthly income.
-It is definitely reasonable to assume that, on average, older people have a higher income than younger people who are newer to the job market and have less experience.
+It is reasonable to assume that, on average, older people have a higher income than younger people who are newer to the job market and have less experience.
 A potential relationship could look like the plot below.
 The monthly income is shown in 1000 USD.

 ```python